bytecodealliance/wasmtime/docs/langref.rst

 Minimum and maximum
 ~~~~~~~~~~~~~~~~~~~

 These instructions return the larger or smaller of their operands.
-They differ
-in their handling of quiet NaN inputs.
-Note that signaling NaN operands always
-cause a NaN result.
+Note that
+unlike the IEEE 754-2008 `minNum` and `maxNum` operations, these instructions
+return NaN when either input is NaN.

 When comparing zeroes, these instructions behave as if :math:`-0.0 < 0.0`.

 .. autoinst:: fmin
-.. autoinst:: fminnum
 .. autoinst:: fmax
-.. autoinst:: fmaxnum

 Rounding
 ~~~~~~~~